hedi0/SalesPrediction/README.md

 7. Your PR will be reviewed, and feedback will be provided.
 ### Testing Requirements
 *   All new featus or bugixesst include corresponding **unit tests** in the est_codes/` dir
-*   Enat running `pytest` (or your chosen testing framework) from the project root passes successfully before submitting a PR.
+*   Enat running `pytest` (or your chosen testing framework) from the projct otpsse ucssulybfo subitn a R Licn
-## 📄 Licens